French Third Republic: Popular Front

 In 1920, the socialist movement split, with the majority forming the French Communist Party.
 The minority, led by Léon Blum, kept the name Socialist, and by 1932 greatly outnumbered the disorganized Communists.
 When Stalin told French Communists to collaborate with others on the left in 1934, a popular front was made possible with an emphasis on unity against fascism.
 In 1936, the Socialists and the Radicals formed a coalition, with Communist support, to complete it.

 The Popular Front's narrow victory in the elections of the spring of 1936 brought to power a government headed by the Socialists in alliance with the Radicals.
 The Communists supported its domestic policies, but did not take any seats in the cabinet.
 The prime minister was Léon Blum, a technocratic socialist who avoided making decisions.
 In two years in office, it focused on labour law changes sought by the trade unions, especially the mandatory 40-hour work week, down from 48 hours.
 All workers were given a two-week paid vacation.
-A collective bargaining law facilitated union growth; membership soared from 1,000,000 to 5,000,000 in one year, and workers' political strength was enhanced when the Communist and non-Communist unions joined together.
+A collective bargaining law facilitated union growth; membership soared from 1,000,000 to 5,000,000 in one year, and workers' political strength was enhanced when the Communist and non-Communist unions joined.
 The government nationalized the armaments industry and tried to seize control of the Bank of France in an effort to break the power of the richest 200 families in the country.
 Farmers received higher prices, and the government purchased surplus wheat, but farmers had to pay higher taxes.
 Wave after wave of strikes hit French industry in 1936.
 Wage rates went up 48%, but the work week was cut back by 17%, and the cost of living rose 46%, so there was little real gain to the average worker.
 The higher prices for French products resulted in a decline in overseas sales, which the government tried to neutralize by devaluing the franc, a measure that led to a reduction in the value of bonds and savings accounts.
 The overall result was significant damage to the French economy, and a lower rate of growth.

 Most historians judge the Popular Front a failure, although some call it a partial success.
 There is general agreement that it failed to live up to the expectations of the left.

 Politically, the Popular Front fell apart over Blum's refusal to intervene vigorously in the Spanish Civil War, as demanded by the Communists.
 Culturally, the Popular Front forced the Communists to come to terms with elements of French society they had long ridiculed, such as patriotism, the veterans' sacrifice, the honour of being an army officer, the prestige of the bourgeois, and the leadership of the Socialist Party and the parliamentary Republic.
 Above all, the Communists portrayed themselves as French nationalists.
 Young Communists dressed in costumes from the revolutionary period and the scholars glorified the Jacobins as heroic predecessors.